cathy-lishipu/TronjDocs/source/mddocs/RPC API Client.md

 System contract is one feature of TRON network.

-A Transaction in TRON is a system contract call, the TronClient(transaction) APIs include two types: *send a transaction APIs* and *query APIs*.
+A Transaction in TRON is a system contract call, the TronClient(transaction) APIs include two types: *Send a transaction APIs* and *Query APIs*.

-#### send a transaction APIs
+#### Send a transaction APIs
 The routine for sending refers to [Sending Transaction](Sending Transaction.md).

 **# transfer(String from, String to, long amount)**